 |As needed through referral||Work with children, staff and parents|

 We have a “playground buddies” system where older children help younger children in the playground to join in games and activities.
-We make sure that our school council is representative of the population of the school and we encourage and support children with SEN/D to take on whole school responsibilities.
+We make sure that our School Council and Rights Ambassadors are representative of the population of the school and we encourage and support children with SEND to take on whole school responsibilities.

 We support all children to attend school regularly, for example thorough providing an enjoyable and stimulating curriculum and through home support where this is needed.
 We provide specialist support and up to date training for staff on safeguarding, keeping children safe and meeting children’s emotional needs.
 All of our staff and governors have an up to date DBS check (formerly CRB).